-At the base of the 35-story tower, is a 4-story building with residences connected to a 6-story structure which houses further apartments.
-Each of these buildings utilizes various building materials like glass and masonry and metal wall panels from #MorinCorp.
+At the base of the 35-story tower, is a 4-story building with residences connected to a 6-story structure that houses further apartments.
+Each of these buildings utilizes various building materials like glass and masonry and metal wall panels from MorinCorp.

 Confluence’s lead architect and founder of GDA Architects, Charles Gromatzky, used the location challenges to inspire the building’s design.
 The demarcation lines cutting across the site were used to dictate the shape of the tower which the architects shaped into soft curves within those spaces to soften it and mimic the curves of the nearby rivers.

-The flowing shape gives the feeling of movement and change as travel around the tower.
+The flowing shape gives the feeling of movement and changes as travels around the tower.
 The views change from every angle.
-The fluidity is helped by the use of two tones of Morin metal facade cladding panels in bright silver and blueish weathered zing used randomly to mimic falling water.
-To enhance this effect, programmable LED lights run along the edge of the building light up at night.
+The fluidity is helped by the use of two tones of Morin metal facade cladding panels in bright silver and blueish-weathered zing used randomly to mimic falling water.
+To enhance this effect, programmable LED lights run along the edge of the building and light up at night.

 Over 5,000 square feet of Morin's F-12 metal wall panel was used for the project.
 The architectural panels are made of 18-gauge galvalume steel.
 They were installed vertically with a negative pressure clip designed to withstand high wind loads.
 This design combined with the heavy-duty panels is essential for a building 35 stories high in a mile-high city.

 Sustainability was a huge factor for the architects.
 Morin architectural panels are produced with sustainable metals and are LEED-certified so they satisfied their commitment to achieving LEED Gold Certification for the tower.